JoyMarocho/InstagramClone/README.md

         pipenv install -r requirements.txt

-4. On your terminal,Create database gallery using the command below.
+4. On your terminal,Create database insta using the command below.

-        CREATE DATABASE gallery;
+        CREATE DATABASE insta;

 5. Migrate the database using the command below